 2.)
 They charged you 1/2 percent less on the commission everyone else was quoting you.
 You think you saved money but you just cost yourself BIG TIME because you always get what you pay for in life.

 You see a REAL good Realtor doesn’t need to do these things to win business.
 A true professional goes the extra mile in everything they do.
 They have a passion for their work and it shows.

 So if you are going to be selling your home and meeting with a Real Estate agent you better ask good Realtor interview questions.
 Don’t get stuck with the Realtor clown above!
 Do your home work.
 I can almost guarantee you things are going to get worse from here.

 I think most would agree having a burger from a steakhouse is better than McDonald’s.
 It works the same way picking a Realtor as well.

 Additional Related Articles About Selecting A Realtor

-- Ten errors home sellers make when choosing a Realtor via Real Estate ABC.
+- Top errors home sellers make when choosing a Realtor via Maximum Real Estate Exposure.